khitishpradhan/spotify-clone-react/README.md

 The live demo is available at (https://kitzx-spotify-clone.netlify.app).

-Firebase only provides free acces for 30 days so, app's back-end might be not working when you're visitng it.
+Firebase only provides free access for 30 days so, app's back-end might be not working when you're visitng it.

 ## note